-US comedian Shane Mauss is currently doing his biggest tour to date.
-A Good Trip is a two-hour comedy show about psychedelics.
-One of the aims of this tour, he said, is to remove the stigma that surrounds the use of psychedelics.
+Between 2016-17, US comedian Shane Mauss was performing on a tour called A Good Trip, a two-hour comedy show about psychedelics.
+One of the aims of this tour, he said, was to remove the stigma that surrounds the use of psychedelics.

 Public Perceptions About Psychedelics